 - 1. Plagiarism, e.g., the submission of work that is not one's own or for which other credit has been obtained. - 2.
 Improper collaboration in teamwork. - 3.
-Copying or using unauthorized aids in tests and examinations to submit their work through A2L and/or Turnitin.com must still submit an electronic and/or hardcopy to the instructor.
-No penalty will be assigned to a student who does not submit work to Turnitin.com or A2L.
-All submitted work is subject to normal verification that standards of academic integrity have been upheld (e.g., on-line search, other software, etc.).
-To see the Turnitin.com Policy, please go to:
+Copying or using unauthorized aids in tests and examinations

 AUTHENTICITY/PLAGIARISM DETECTION